By digging up and burning coal and gas, big polluting energy companies are damaging our climate and our lungs.

 People power creates change in Australia.
 On issue after issue, we’ve seen how grassroots campaigns and organised communities can change the political debate from the ground up.

 Renewable energy has overwhelming popular support across the country.
-It’s time for everyone, everywhere to demand our elected representatives listen to the people who represent them.
+It’s time for everyone, everywhere to demand our elected representatives listen to the people.

 That means updating Australia’s energy system so it’s clean and renewable.
 It means capturing energy from sun, wind and water and storing sunlight in batteries.
 It means creating a flexible, networked and intelligent electricity grid that’s fit for the 21st century.

-Repower Victoria brings together people like you who want to speed up the transition to clean energy in their towns and suburbs.
+Repower Victoria brings together people like you who want to speed up the transition to clean energy in their towns and suburbs (click here to read Max’s story, one of the many volunteers involved with #Repower).

 And we’re using this community energy and momentum to build power and influence the position of local state and federal MPs on renewable energy.